olxbr/BarterDude/README.md

 - Set environment variable `BARTERDUDE_LOG_REDACTED=1`
 - Enable log debug or lower setting environment variable `BARTERDUDE_DEFAULT_LOG_LEVEL=10`

-Now messages will be in log by logging hook.
+Now messages will be in log by Logging hook.

-This configuration just control BarterDude default log and not act on user custom log.
+This configuration just controls BarterDude's default log and not on user custom log.

 ### Testing